Code-Institute-Submissions/xttrust-explore-romania-/README.md

 ### Footer
 + Footer
-    - In the contact section, users will be presented with a form where they can contact Explore Romania also a message from developer.
+    - In the footer section, users will find external links to social media also a made by message.

     - Desktop view